TritonXR/nine-day-detective/README.md

 	"update Jan 11" - "(what was updated)"

 # Groups
-1. Cabinets, drawers, moving table, coffee machine, mugs
+1. Cabinets, counter, coffee machine (flipping and fillig the mugs, opening the cabinet and cashier)
+- Elton Ho
-2. Books (picking them up, pop-up window, etc.)
+2. Books on the shelf (picking them up, pop-up window)
 3. Puzzle, pin on the door to exit the cafe (pop-up windows)
+- Anthony Fong
+- Titan Ngo

 # Scheduling
 - Winter 2019